 ● Tolerance: Needing more porn or more extreme content to feel the same pleasure.

-● Desensitization: Regular activities like socializing, hobbies, or even real-life intimacy start to feel dull.
+● Desensitisation: Regular activities like socialising, hobbies, or even real-life intimacy start to feel dull.

 ● Compulsion: Watching porn becomes a habit, even when someone doesn’t want to.